What does "DOPL" stand for?

 Additionally , the online verification is an automated system which allows the verification to be sent within moments of the request being made.
 Mailed verifications are a manual process and can take 10-15 business days once the request is received.
 If you would still like to request a verification by mail, use this form and there is a $20 fee.

 How long does it take for my verification, certification, or letter of good standing of my Utah License to be sent to another state?

 Online verifications are generally delieved within moments of the payment acceptance.
-Manual verification take a minimum of 10-15 working days after the fees are paid.
+Manual verifications take a minimum of 10-15 working days after the fees are paid.

 Will a current copy of my license in another state work as a verification of licensure?

-No, the verification must come from a State licensing agency.
-It must be on State letterhead and have a state seal.
+No, the verification must come from a state licensing agency.
+It must be on the state's letterhead and have the state seal.

 Is there any way I can get my license sooner?

 The best thing to do to get a license approved quickly is to ensure that the application you are submitting is complete, thorough, and accurate.
 Therefore, please read all instruction pages carefully and completely comply with all requirements.

 How can I determine if my application is approved?

 My license was approved, so why haven't I received the certificate in the mail?